I've got a loose battery here in my cochlear implant.

 We're against what Obama stands for.

-Uh we support the president.
+We support the president.

-We just don't support any of these policies, or very, very few of them.
+We just don't support any of these policies or very, very few of them.

 They are horrible.

-They are disaster.
+They are a disaster.

-We, I can't speak for the Republican Party, but we conservatives stand for ideas and core principles, and we just don't abandon them because we are pressured by our opponents to get along for the sake of a new president.
+I can't speak for the Republican Party, but we conservatives stand for ideas and core principles, and we just don't abandon them because we are pressured by our opponents to get along for the sake of a new president.

 Why?